-Pharma Bold Italic 36 pt
+Pharma Condensed Bold Italic 36 pt

-The car was a boxy late model Ford sedan, white over black, innocuous bordering on invisible, and very
+The car was a boxy late model Ford sedan, white over black, innocuous bordering on invisible, and very fast.
+It had been a sheriff's vehicle

-Pharma Bold Italic 24 pt The car was a boxy late model Ford sedan, white over black, innocuous bordering on invisible, and very fast.
+Pharma Condensed Bold Italic 24 pt The car was a boxy late model Ford sedan, white over black, innocuous bordering on invisible, and very fast.
 It had been a sheriff's vehicle originally bought at an auction in Tennessee, and further modified for speed.
-Perry
+Perry and I listened to the big engine idle, checked the dual